d-flood/Apatosaurus/README.md

 # Apatosaurus

-I'm still waiting on a better name.
 This is the open source rewrite of [Apparatus Explorer](https://www.apparatusexplorer.com/).

-At this stage I am merely creating the basic data models.

 This new version is more than an explorer.
 Its features will include
 - visualization